 In addition, most personal injury cases don’t head straight for the courtroom.
 Instead, a case will begin with an out of court claim against the negligent driver’s insurance company.
 Many cases are handled through the insurance process and won’t even need a lawsuit.
 However, if the insurance company doesn’t make a fair offer, a lawsuit is generally the next step to spur it to settle for a favorable amount.

 You never know what an insurance company will offer until you have an active claim.
 Sometimes, an insurer will make a first offer that covers all of your losses—though this is RARE.
 More often than not, an insurance company will make an EMBARRASSINGLY low first offer.
 This means your lawyer will go back to the negotiating table with as much evidence as possible that you deserve MUCH more.
 These claims can go through many rounds of negotiations, and insurance companies are NOTORIOUS for causing unnecessary delays.
 Sometimes, even getting an adjuster to return a phone call can prove challenging.
 For this reason, you want to start this process as soon as possible to make sure you still have time to file a lawsuit if necessary.

 Call Today to Learn How Our Personal Injury Attorneys Can Help You

 If you’re wondering if it’s too late to file a claim, the best thing to do is pick up the phone and call a car accident attorney!
 The sooner you discuss your accident with the right law firm, the sooner they can get to work on your case.
 The team of attorneys at Stewart J. Guss, Injury Accident Lawyers, will do everything possible to help every client fully recover financially after a crash.
 You won’t pay a DIME out of pocket—and we don’t get paid unless you do.
-Please call us today at (800) 898-4877 or to set up your free consultation.
+Please call us today at (800) 898-4877 or contact us now by clicking HERE to set up your free consultation.